-Exams: Each instructor in the MLT program may have a different policy on missed examinations make-up opportunities.
+Exams: Each instructor in the CLS program may have a different policy on missed examinations make-up opportunities.
 See your course syllabus to determine the course policies as set forth by your instructor.
-Laboratory practical examinations may not be made up as these require some time to set up and a suitable proctor for the exam may not be available.
-MLT students in the clinical year will be given written final exams at the end of each rotation.
+CLS students will be given written final exams at the end of each rotation.
 There will be no provisions given to make up these exams unless there is (a) a death in the immediate family or (b) illness.
-Both (a) and (b) conditions must have documentation in order for the clinical instructor to determine whether or not the student can make up the examination.
+Both (a) and

+(b) conditions must have documentation in order for the instructor to determine whetheror not the student can make up the examination.